-In the world of new findings and around more than 130 million global annual births, Umbilical Cord Blood (UCB) is the most plentiful source of the stem cells having the potential of regeneration for clinical significance.
+Umbilical Cord Blood (UCB) is the most abundant and important source of the stem cells having the potential of regeneration for clinical significance.
 It provides effective cure by the spectrum of diseases and mostly used against the blood disorders (Roura et al., 2015).
 Although the technologies have been advanced in the field of stem cells, still there are many people unaware about the stem cells, and its technologies, developed for the health care worldwide.